 - Does Bello push his head sideways across the floor?

-All these can be indications of an ear infection in a dog.
-If, in addition, brownish, smelly discharge comes from the auricle, or the ear is swollen and reddened, then the diagnosis is pretty clear.
-Home remedies can do a good job now.
-However, if your dog also has poor hearing, a fever, seems tired or has stopped eating, it's time to go to the vet immediately!
+All of these can be signs of an ear infection in dogs.
+If there is also a brownish, musty discharge from the auricle, or if the ear is swollen and red, then the diagnosis is pretty clear.
+Now home remedies can do a good job.
+However, if your dog also hears poorly, has a fever, seems exhausted or no longer eats, you should go to the vet immediately!

 Causes of ear infections in dogs

-If you suspect an ear infection, you should definitely ask your vet for advice.
-They can take a swab to find out exactly where the infection is coming from.
-There are many different causes of ear infections in dogs, which need to be treated differently.
+If you suspect an ear infection, you should definitely ask your trusted veterinarian for advice.
+With a smear, he can determine exactly where the inflammation is coming from.
+There are many different causes of an ear infection in dogs that need to be treated differently.

 Bacteria, viruses, fungi, parasites

-Foreign bodies or contaminants such as dirt or sand can also be to blame for an ear infection in dogs.
-Once set, an infection develops in the sensitive dog ears quite easily.
+Foreign objects or contaminants such as dirt or sand can also be to blame for an ear infection in dogs.
+Once established, it is easy to inflame the sensitive dog ears.

-If you clean your dog's ear with aggressive lotions or cotton buds, this can lead to irritation or inflammation.
-It is best to use a mild ear cleaner
+If you clean your four-legged friend's ear with aggressive lotions or cotton swabs, this can lead to irritation or inflammation.
+You should always have one mild ear cleaner to use.

 Have you recently changed food or tried a new treat?
-If Bello, Luna and co. don't tolerate the new food well, ear infections are a common immune response
+If Bello, Luna and Co. do not tolerate the new food well, ear infections are a common immune response.

 Does your four-legged friend have an allergy?
-An allergic reaction can also be to blame for a dog's ear infection.
+An allergic reaction can also be to blame for an ear infection in dogs.

 Ear infection treatment – when do home remedies help?

 There are several ways to treat an ear infection in dogs.
-For a rather mild inflammation of the outer ear (otitis externa), home remedies such as tinctures of calendula, camomile, coconut oil, echinacea or apple cider vinegar can help.
-Many different recipes can be found on the internet.
-Apple cider vinegar, for example, is diluted with water in a 1:3 ratio before use, then put it on a cotton pad and spread it in the dog's ear.
+In the case of a rather mild inflammation of the outer ear (otitis externa), home remedies such as tinctures of calendula, chamomile, coconut oil, echinacea or apple cider vinegar can help.
+There are many different recipes on the web.
+For example, dilute apple cider vinegar with water in a ratio of 1:3 before use, then put it on a cotton pad and distribute it in the dog's ear.

-These home remedies can help against ear infections
+These home remedies can help with ear infections

-The soothing properties of chamomile not only help with a stomachache, but also with an ear infection in dogs.
-Put a few drops of chamomile tea (made from fresh chamomile) on a cotton pad and gently cleanse the dog's ears with it.
-The camomile has a soothing effect and the earwax dissolves.
+The beneficial effects of chamomile not only help with abdominal pain, but also with an ear infection in dogs.
+Put a few drops of chamomile tea (made from fresh chamomile) on a cotton pad and gently clean the dog's ears.
+The chamomile has a calming effect and the earwax dissolves.

-Calendula, also known as marigold, is also a proven home remedy in the fight against inflamed dog ears and is available as a tincture or ointment.
+Marigold, also known as calendula, is also a proven home remedy for fighting inflamed dog ears and is available as a tincture or ointment.

-Tea tree oil can be a boon in inflamed dog ears and supportive in the fight against bacteria.
-Gently massage the oil into the dog's ears after application.
+Tea tree oil can be beneficial in inflamed dog ears and help fight bacteria.
+After applying, massage the oil gently into the dog's ears.
 It is best to dilute it with a little water.

-Apple cider vinegar can help if your pawed friend has an ear infection.
-Caution: Dilute the apple vinegar with water so that the acid does not further stress the sensitive eardrums.
+Apple cider vinegar can help your paw friend with an ear infection.
+Caution: Dilute the apple cider vinegar with water so that the acid does not further damage the sensitive listeners.

-Coconut oil has a soothing effect on irritated dog ears.
+Coconut oil has a calming effect on irritated dog ears.
 Again, use a cotton pad to apply the coconut oil.
 Then massage it in gently.
 The coconut oil also has a nourishing effect.

 Homeopathy and over-the-counter medicines

-If there is no improvement after one or two days - go to the vet!
-If you suspect more than just a mild ear infection, you should make an appointment with the doctor as soon as possible.
-When you visit the vet, a swab will be taken to determine the cause of the pain and which medicines, ointments or drops will help your troubled pelt nose.
-At the beginning of the therapy, a thorough cleaning by the vet is often on the agenda.
-Let us explain to you what you need to look out for when cleaning your dog's ears in the future.
+If there is no improvement after a day or two – off to the vet!
+If you suspect more than just a slight ear infection, you should make an appointment with the uncle doctor as soon as possible.
+When you visit the vet, a smear will be used to determine the cause of the pain and which medication, ointments or drops will help your troubled fur nose.
+At the beginning of the therapy, a thorough cleaning by the treating veterinarian is often on the agenda.
+Let us explain to you in this course what you have to pay attention to when cleaning your dog's ears in the future.

-To prevent a nasty ear infection, you should regularly check and care for your furry friend's ears.
-A positive side effect is that you can tell early on if an ear infection is on the way.
-Here are a few tips to help you care for your dog's ears:
+In order to prevent a nasty ear infection, you should regularly check and care for the ears of your furry friend.
+A positive side effect: You can see early on whether an ear infection is approaching.
+Here are some tips for you to help with ear care:

-Look inside your cat's ears at least once a week.
-This way, foreign bodies or slight irritations can be detected before it is too late.
+Check your furry friend's ears at least once a week.
+In this way foreign bodies or slight irritations can be detected before it is too late.

-As a precaution, treat your pet's ears with a mild ear cleaner.
-This will help remove small debris and earwax before it gets stuck.
-Be sure to use only mild cleaners made from natural ingredients to avoid irritation.
-Our natural ear cleaner with chamomile, calendula and propolis, for example, can also be used on mites or minor inflammations.
+Treat your loved one's ears with a mild ear cleaner as a precaution.
+In this way you can already remove smaller deposits and earwax before they settle.
+Make sure to only use mild cleansers made from natural ingredients to avoid causing irritation.
+Our natural ear cleaner with chamomile, marigold and propolis, for example, can also be used for mites or small inflammations.

-Use a suitable ear cleaner and a clean cloth when cleaning your dog's ears.
-Do not use cotton buds or other objects to clean the ears.
-The worst that can happen is that you push the wax or other debris deeper into the ear or damage the eardrum.
+Use appropriate ear cleaner and a clean cloth when cleaning your dog's ears.
+Don't use cotton swabs or other objects to clean the ears.
+In the worst case, you push the earwax or other deposits even deeper into the ear or injure the eardrum.

 Practice, practice, practice

-Your dog's ears are very sensitive.
-So cleaning them can be a little uncomfortable for your dog.
-Make ear cleaning a positive activity and reward your dog with lots of petting and treats
+Your furry friend's ears are very sensitive.
+Therefore, cleaning can be a bit uncomfortable for your dog.
+Link the ear cleaning with something positive and reward your darling with lots of cuddles and treats.

 Fur care in the ears

-Only let an experienced groomer or trusted vet trim the hair in your pelt's ears.
-Don't start clipping yourself.
-You may destroy the protective barrier for dirt or foreign bodies.
-Then the next ear infection will have an easy time of it.
+Only have the hair in your furry friend's ears cut by an experienced dog groomer or a trusted veterinarian.
+Don't start snipping yourself.
+In doing so, you may destroy the protective barrier for dirt or foreign objects.
+Then the next ear infection has an easy time.

 Is your four-legged friend a real water rat?
-Then you should pay special attention to inflammations in the dog's ear.
-After bathing or swimming, gently dry your dog's ears so that no water can get into them.Keep your dog's ears dry.
+Then you should pay particular attention to inflammation in the dog's ear.
+After bathing or swimming, gently dry the ears of your furry friend so that no water can get into the ear.

-An ear infection is not something to joke about!
-In the very worst case, the infection spreads - then your dog can lose hearing or sense of balance.
-Similarly, meningitis or paralysis of the facial nerve are possible.
-An inadequately treated or even untreated ear infection can lead to permanent damage to your four-legged friend.
+An ear infection is no joke!
+In the very worst case, the inflammation spreads - then your dog can lose hearing or sense of balance.
+Meningitis or paralysis of the facial nerve are also possible.
+An insufficiently treated or even untreated ear infection can lead to permanent damage to your four-legged friend.
 Therefore, it is better to go to the vet too early than too late!